novix-sa/Pyplan/docs/Pyplan Library.md

     pp.cube( coords=[items], values=[10,20,30], dtype=None )
     # as well as
     pp.cube( [items], [10,20,30] )
-As can be appreciated in the console output (at the right) the object type is a DataArray from Xarray, which means that it is possible to operate with Pyplan Cubes in the
+As can be appreciated in the console output (at the right) the object type is a DataArray from Xarray, which means that it is possible to operate with Pyplan Cubes in the same way than with Xarray DataArray, inheriting not only all the properties b

 ## Data Structure